-The Thames estuary, in the south eastern corner of the UK, is one of the country’s largest inlets and a major shipping route in and out of London.
+The mouth of the Thames, in the south eastern corner of the UK, is one of the country’s largest inlets and a major shipping route in and out of London.

-‘Essex Chronicles’ is my personal exploration of life along the northern - Essex - side of that coast.
-It’s a reflection of the human interaction with the landscape and everyday places that occupy the land alongside it, rather than a document of life on the water itself.
+‘Essex Chronicles’ is my personal exploration of life along the northern - Essex - side of that estuary.
+It’s a reflection of our interaction with the everyday places that occupy the land alongside it, rather than a document of life on the water itself.

 The coast is home to a diverse mix of industry, human habitation and leisure, all co-existing with the natural environment and abundant wildlife.
 Different communities, with different relationships to the estuary, live, work and play here.
-Edgelands, marshes and mudflats rub shoulders with amusement arcades, power stations and landfills.
+Edgelands, marshes and mudflats rub shoulders with amusement arcades, power stations and wartime relics.

 To some this is the land of lazy stereotypes but it has always been a source of inspiration to artists and writers.

 I’ve lived in Southend, on the estuary, all my life.
-When I was a child I took the seaside for granted but now I’m older I can appreciate how the coastline contributes to the identity of the whole area.
+When I was a child I took the seaside for granted but now I’m older I can appreciate how the coastline contributes to the identity of the entire area.